by Gregory James

 It has always been the case that one must face the hard reality of one’s own demons in order to become truly upright on the Path.
 Without a serious and ardent effort to Work on oneself, to accept and address one’s own issues and suffering, so to Know Thyself (distinct from the impurities of the unconscious and afflicted self resultant from societal conditioning, faulty preconception, and emotional injury), Awakening to the True Nature of Being and a Natural Awareness of the Reality of existence is not possible.
 As an inherent product of this Work and the Realization it provides, it becomes Revealed that this Truth extends in principle to all things and All Beings, of which we ourselves are One.
 As such, the turmoil we see occurring within our world today is no less a necessary part of a natural process, causing us to face the ugliness of our collective damage and disharmony.
 It follows that only in facing this fact can we arise from within ourselves to be a salubrious part of this process.

 With the recent escalation of social unrest in our world today, including the protests taking place in New York and many other US cities, in an effort to intensify the awareness of, and bring much needed change to, our socio-political and political-economic structure, our collective participation in these events is unavoidable — whether we actively participate or not.
 These protests, known as Occupy Wall Street, and by extension, Occupy LA, Chicago, Huston, etc., within an incredibly short time, have become nothing less than a milestone in our human history, and a global phenomenon via the internet.
 With the combination of the mainstream media blackout, the overt police brutality and intimidation of peaceful protestors, and concerted efforts to censor major internet forums and media providers, the already hot topic of the corporate-controlled government and its diverse destructive influences has become a profoundly dire situation where our civil liberties, our global economy, the environment, and our basic humanity is concerned.
-The fact that it has taken so long to come to this point is mind-boggling to say the least, however, it is at the same time understandable when taken into account the unfortunate unawareness of the general public, the overall fear of financial insecurity, and the political and sociological transition toward a largely unknown outcome.
+The fact that it has taken so long to come to this point is mind-boggling to say the least, however, it is at the same time understandable when taking into account the unfortunate unawareness of the general public, the overall fear of financial insecurity, and the political and sociological transition toward a largely unknown outcome.